Distillation of supersinglet states: Supersinglets

 Here, the function $ \sigma(n) $ specifies the permutation, and $ k_n \in \{0,1 \} $ for $ n \in [1,N] $.
 The sum in (\ref{dickestate}) is over all possible distinct permutations of the qubits.
-The Dicke state is thus completely symmetric state under qubit interchange.
-In Appendix \ref{app:supersinglets} we show explicit wavefunctions for some supersinglets.
+The Dicke state is thus a completely symmetric state under qubit interchange.
+In

+We provide an explicit example for the $ N =4 $ case.
+Coupling the qubits one by one, we have

+In the second line there are two $ s =1/2 $ because it can originate from coupling $ s=0 $ or $ s= 1 $ with $ s=1/2 $.
+Similarly, there are two $ s=0 $ sectors in the last line from coupling the last $ s = 1/2 $ spin with the two multiplicities of $ s = 1/2 $.
+The $ s = 0 $ multiplicity is therefore $ A(N,0)=2 $, and there are two singlet states.
+The supersinglet is the singlet state that satisfies (\ref{maximalspin}).
+The explicit wavefunction can be written using (\ref{supersingletwave}) and is given by